Analyzing your Diary mission

 Click the "Notes" tab on the scout sidebar to write a note about a specific scout's entry, for the benefit of yourself and your colleagues (scouts do not see notes).

 Click and drag across open-ended questions or video transcriptions to highlight text.
-By clicking the highlighter icon that pops up above the highlighted text, you'll be able to add that highlight to the Notes sidebar.
-Alternatively, clicking the "Copy" button will copy the quote, pre-formatted for you, to paste elsewhere.
+By clicking the “Highlight” button that pops up above the highlighted text, you'll be able to add that highlight to the Notes sidebar.
+Alternatively, clicking the "Copy as Quote" button will copy the quote, pre-formatted for you, to paste elsewhere.

 Mention your colleagues to draw their attention to your notes.